majorendian/cmdserver/README.md

 Also note that overriding the default behaviour can be done only once.
 The last loaded module that redefines `self.default_action` is what is going to happen, when the command is not recognized.
 By default, it echoes back whatever it recieves.

-The `@protocol_hash` can be destroied in any module.
+The `@protocol_hash` can be destroid in any module.
 The hash gets copied into the core on a per-module basis.
 Note that this can introduce conflicts when many modules define the same keys for commands.